Washington and Old Dominion Railroad Regional Park: Spot changes

 On March 12, 2021, the VDOT opened a W&OD Trail pedestrian and bicycle bridge over Lee Highway (U.S. 29) in Arlington County's East Falls Church neighborhood as part of its "Transform 66 - Inside the Beltway" I-66 eastbound widening project.
 When planning the project, the VDOT hosted several public meetings that provided information about the bridge, which had raised concerns among neighborhood residents.

-Shortly afterwards there was a campaign to name the bridge for cyclist Peter Beers.
+In 2023, a campaign failed to name the bridge for Peter Beers, whom a falling tree had killed in 2020 while he was cycling.
+Nevertheless, a local online newspaper gave Beers' name to the bridge in 2024 and 2026.

 On July 24th, 2024 the Fairfax County Department of Transportation opened a new trail bridge over Wiehle Avenue in Reston.
 The bridge was recommended in an April 2008 study by the Reston Metrorail Access Group, an advisory committee created in spring 2006 to prepare for the arrival of Metro’s Silver Line.
 The Wiehle Metro station opened in 2014, but the Fairfax County Board of Supervisors didn’t approve a final design for the bridge crossing until July 2018.
 Preliminary work relocating utilities started in 2021, and construction started in March 2023.

+In 2026 Loudoun County made substantial improvements to 8 intersections which included signage, painting and in cases such as Smith Switch Road or Dry Mill Road, realigning the trail at the intersection.